 It’s easy to do: simply ask your retirement account manager or life insurance agent for a beneficiary designation form and name the Nepal Youth Foundation as the beneficiary.

-Real estate is another excellent planned gift.
-Heirs are sometimes overwhelmed by the taxes and other costs associated with receiving well-intentioned gifts of real estate.
+Taxes and other costs associated with receiving well-intentioned gifts of real estate can sometimes be overwhelming for heirs.
 Leaving vacation homes or other such property to a nonprofit instead can spare loved ones from unexpected tax liabilities further down the road.

 Those with more complex estates may benefit from Charitable Annuities and Trusts.
 To create a charitable trust, you will benefit from a financial representative.
 But these types of gifts can be incredibly beneficial to you during your lifetime, to your heirs, and to the nonprofit organization(s) you choose to receive benefits.

 Creating a charitable trust is a useful, multipronged approach to leaving a legacy.
 It allows you to set aside money for both a charity and your beneficiaries, realize specific tax advantages—and have a say over how and when any income should be distributed while you are still alive.